Sega Genesis: Development

 In 1987, Sega faced another threat to its console business when Japanese computer giant NEC released the PC Engine amid great publicity.
 To remain competitive against the two more established consumer electronics companies, Ishikawa and his team decided they needed to incorporate a 16-bit microprocessor into their new system to make an impact in the marketplace and once again turned to Sega's strengths in the arcade industry to adapt the successful Sega System 16 arcade board into architecture for a home console.
-The decision to use a Motorola 68000 as the system's main CPU was made late in development, while a Zilog Z80 was used as a secondary CPU to handle the sound due to fears that the load to the main CPU would be too great if it handled both the visuals and the audio.
-The 68000 chip was expensive and would have driven the retail price of the console up greatly, but Sega was able to negotiate with a distributor for a tenth of its price on an up-front volume order with the promise of more orders pending the console's future success.
+The decision to use a Motorola 68000 as the main CPU was made late in development, while a Zilog Z80 was used as a secondary CPU for sound due to fears that the load to the main CPU would be too great if it handled both the visuals and the audio.
+The 68000 chip was expensive and would have driven the retail price of the console up greatly, but Sega negotiated with a distributor for a tenth of its price on an up-front volume order with the promise of more orders pending the console's future success.

 The appearance of the Mega Drive was designed by a team led by Mitsushige Shiraiwa that drew inspiration from audiophile equipment and automobiles.
 Shiraiwa said this more mature look helped to target the Mega Drive to all ages, unlike the Famicom, which was aimed primarily at children.
 According to Sato, the Japanese design for the Mega Drive was based on the appearance of an audio player, with "16-bit" embossed in a golden metallic veneer to create an impression of power.

-The console was announced in the June 1988 issue of the Japanese gaming magazine Beep! as the Mark V, but Sega management wanted a stronger name.
-After reviewing more than 300 proposals, the company settled on "Mega Drive".
+Sega announced the console in the June 1988 issue of the Japanese gaming magazine Beep! as the Mark V, but Sega management wanted a stronger name.
+After reviewing more than 300 proposals, they settled on "Mega Drive".
 In North America, the name was changed to "Genesis".
 Rosen said he insisted on the name as he disliked "Mega Drive" and wanted to represent "a new beginning" for Sega.
-Sato said some design elements changed, such as the gold-colored "16-bit" wording, because it was believed that the color would be mistaken for yellow.
-He believes that the changes in design are representative of the differences in values between Japanese and American culture.
+Sato said some design elements changed, such as the gold "16-bit" wording, in case it was mistaken for yellow.
+He believed the changes represented different Japanese and American cultural values.